-- (4) Certified optometrists employing the topical ocular pharmaceuticals listed in subsection 6_4B{13} -18.002(9), F.A.C., Anti-Glaucoma Agents, shall comply with the following: - (a) Upon initial diagnosis of glaucoma of a type other than those specifically listed in Section 463.035(3), F.S., the certified optometrist shall develop a plan of treatment and management. - The plan will be predicated upon the severity of the existing optic nerve damage, the intraocular pressure, and stability of the clinical course.
-In the event the certified optometrist cannot otherwise comply with the requirements of subsections 64B13-300(1)-(3), F.A.C., a co-management plan shall be established with a physician skilled in the diseases of the human eye and licensed under Chapter 486 or 439, F.S.
+- (4) Certified optometrists employing the topical ocular pharmaceuticals listed in subsection 64B13-18.002(9), F.A.C., Anti-Glaucoma Agents, shall comply with the following: - (a) Upon initial diagnosis of glaucoma of a type other than those specifically listed in Section 463.0135(2), F.S., the certified optometrist shall develop a plan of treatment and management. - and management.

+The plan will be predicated upon the severity of the existing optic nerve damage, the intraocular pressure, and stability of the clinical course.

+In the eventthe critified optimetric cannot otherwise complywith the requirements of subsections 64813-3.010(1): (3), F.A.C., a co-management plan shall be established with a physician skilled in the diseases of the human eye and licensed under Chapter 6480-6749, F.S.

-- Not much different than what you are already doing. - If you diagnose glaucoma, make a treatment plan - If glaucoma is bad, make it an aggressive plan. - If you can't, send it to someone who can
+- Not much different than what you are already doing. - If you diagnose glaucoma, make a treatment plan - If glaucoma is bad, make it an aggressive plan. - · If you can't, send it to someone who can